ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 When parallel processing is not used, the time it takes to run the genetic algorithm is `1.5` seconds.

-In the comparison, let's do a second experiment where parallel processing is used with 5 threads.
-In this case, it take `5` seconds.
+For comparison, let us run a second experiment where parallel processing is used with 5 threads.
+In this case, it takes `5` seconds.

 ```python
 ...